Farihal/MSc-course-project-on-PV-System-design/All Calculations.md

 ## Inverter Sizing
 Inverter Rating = Total AC Load + 25%= 7457/0.8=9321.25 W

 We choose 3 phase 380 V 10 KW solar pump inverterters which are readily available.
-To derive 380 V <sub>rms</sub> (line-to-line) output from inverter, we require at least 380/0.8165 = 465.4 V dc (Considering pulse width modulation scheme for inverter where 180 degree conduction is the preferred method of control).
+To derive 380 V <sub>rms</sub> (line-to-line) output from inverter, we require at least 380/0.8165 = 465.4 V dc (Considering pulse width modulation scheme for inverter where 180 degree conduction is the preferred method of control) as input.
 We choose a 500 V dc PV array installation.

 ## PV array Sizing
 ![Panel Sizing](panel.PNG "Panel Sizing")